TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Index.rst

    It is still possible to configure a category tree with `type=select` and `renderType=selectTree`.
-This configuration will still work, but could in most cases be simplified, using the new :php:`category` TCA type.
+This configuration will still work, but it can in most cases be simplified by using the new :php:`category` TCA type.

 .. toctree::